 Take the first letter, a in affect and remember that it means change, which has an a in the middle.
 Affect is a verb and change is a verb (action).
 Effect begins with an e, of course.
 It means result, which also has an e in it.
 Effect is usually a noun, as is result.
 An easy test is that you can stick the word the in front of both and it makes sense or belongs.
 Of course, English has a few exceptions to the rule, but you’ll cover the vast majority of correct usages with this simple trick.

 I know these differences are subtle.
 Many of us have to consciously practice them.
 One of the best ways to do so is to write sentences, inserting your name in them, using the words correctly.
 Practicing this way becomes personal to you, and the correct usage will stick in your mind better.

-Some examples: The astonishing effect lead to a fantastic result.
-OR His choice is going to affect everyone and cause change.
+The effect [insert name] had on the group lead to a fantastic result.
+OR My choice is going to affect my friends and cause change.